svinohryak/svinohryak/README.md

 ### Hi there, I'm Aleksandr Shcheglov 👋
 #### Front-end Developer

 I'm a professional front-end developer.
 I love working on hard and interesting tasks and getting into new technologies.
 I have 7 months of experience working in a team in accordance with Agile practices and I believe that communication is crucial in our job as it allows us to adapt to changes and come up with more accurate estimations.
+I also mentored beginner developers and helped them get up to speed with the project.
+Took an active part in improving UX.

 ## Skills